Hednesford Hills Nature Reserve, Hednesford

 The small herd of cattle that graze parts of Hednesford Hills LNR have been joined by three new arrivals.

-Blackberry II and Elderberry II are 3 and 4 year old cows that were to be fatten for the beef market as they had failed to calve.
+Blackberry II and Elderberry II were to be fattened for the beef market as they had failed to calve.

 Hednesford Hills Common Local Nature Reserve, managed by the Cannock Chase Council Countryside Service, continues to be the leading light in heathland conservation in the West Midlands.